“Man does not live on bread alone, but on every word that comes from the mouth of God.” Matthew 4:4

 Led by Elizabeth Black

-Please join Elizabeth Black on Tuesday mornings, beginning January 30, for a time of fellowship and study.
+Please join Elizabeth Black on Tuesday mornings, beginning September 11th, for a time of fellowship and study.
 Simply bring a bible and a pen.
-A study booklet will be provided in class for $7.00 each.
-This study will run for 13 weeks.
+A study booklet will be provided on the first day for $10.00 each or in the Church Office.
+This study will run for 13 weeks in the Fall and for 12 weeks in the Spring.
 For more information, feel free to email Elizabeth Black at firstname.lastname@example.org.